-Beef Enchilada Casserole comes together in about 15 minutes and is much easier than traditional enchiladas.
-Ingredients are layered together, topped with cheese, and baked to warm bubbly perfection!
+Enchilada Casserole comes together in about 15 minutes and is much easier than traditional enchiladas.
+Ground beef, corn tortillas, enchilada sauce, and plenty of veggies are layered together, topped with cheese, and baked to melty, bubbly perfection!

-I had my first enchilada when I was a waitress at a Mexican food restaurant in high school.
+I had my first enchilada as a waitress at a Mexican food restaurant in high school.
 It didn’t look very pretty on the plate, but it was my favorite meal to order during my shift break.

-This probably isn’t the most authentic enchilada casserole recipe out there, but we use whole foods, pantry staple ingredients, and it gives the enchiladas at local Mexican restaurants a run for their money!
+- Really yummy!
+This probably isn’t the most authentic enchilada casserole recipe out there, but it gives the enchiladas at local Mexican restaurants a run for their money!

-The ingredient list may feel long on paper, but I promise you it’s pretty short once you get cooking.
+The ingredient list for this beef enchilada bake may feel long on paper, but I promise you it’s pretty short once you get cooking.

 - Onion + Bell Pepper.
 I love to add veggies as much as possible!

-- Pinto Beans: We liked the taste and texture of pinto beans in this recipe, but you can omit them or swap them for a different type of bean.
-See the sections below for suggested substitutes.
+- Pinto Beans.
+We liked the taste and texture of pinto beans in this recipe, but you can omit them or swap them for a different type of bean.
+Red beans or black beans would work well too.

-- Cheese: We really liked the Mexican shredded blend, but other cheeses like Monterey jack, Colby jack, mild cheddar, or even pepper jack would be really good.
+- Cheese.
+We really liked the Mexican shredded blend, but other cheeses like Monterey jack cheese, Colby jack, mild cheddar cheese, or even pepper jack would be really good.

-- Red Enchilada Sauce: We MUCH preferred the taste of Homemade Enchilada Sauce in this recipe.
-The store-bought sauce will work in a pinch, but you may want to add additional seasonings found in Taco Seasoning like garlic powder, chili powder, or cumin to prevent the casserole from tasting bland.
+- Red Enchilada Sauce.
+We MUCH preferred the taste of Homemade Enchilada Sauce in recipes for enchiladas casserole.
+The store-bought enchilada sauce will work in a pinch, but you may want to add additional seasonings found in Taco Seasoning, like garlic powder, chili powder, or cumin, to prevent the casserole from tasting bland.

 Baked enchilada casserole gets even better when you top it with taco toppings, like diced tomatoes, diced avocado, red onion, sour cream, black olives, or fresh cilantro.
-Use what you have!
+Top with your favorites!

 Step 1: Preheat the oven to 375F and prepare the red enchilada sauce.
 This takes about 7-10 minutes and is worth every minute.
-I’ve tested this recipe using both my own enchilada sauce and canned enchilada sauce and the homemade sauce by far made the better-tasting casserole!
+I’ve tested this recipe using both my own enchilada sauce and canned enchilada sauce, and the homemade sauce by far made the best-tasting casserole!

 Step 2: While the enchilada sauce simmers, cook a pound of ground beef in a large saucepan over medium heat until there’s very little pink, breaking up large clumps into small pieces using a potato masher (this is my favorite).

-Step 3: To the ground beef, add the onions and peppers and cook over medium-low until the onions are soft, 3-5 minutes.
-Add the diced green chilies (not drained), beans (drained), corn (drained), ground beef, and 2 cups of enchilada sauce.
+Step 3: To the ground beef, add the chopped onions and peppers and cook over medium-low until the onions are soft, for about 3-5 minutes.
+Add the diced green chilies (not drained), beans (drained and rinsed), corn (drained), and 2 cups of enchilada sauce.
 Stir to combine everything really well.
 Remove from the heat and set aside.

-Step 4: Pour ½ cup of enchilada sauce evenly over the bottom of a 9×13 inch baking dish (no need for cooking spray).
-Tear the tortillas in half and layer about 8 pieces over the enchilada sauce, so that the entire dish is covered.
-Spoon ⅓ of the beef mixture evenly over the tortillas, and then sprinkle ⅓ of the cheese over the filling.
+Step 4: Pour ½ cup of enchilada sauce evenly over the bottom of a 9×13-inch baking dish (no need for cooking spray).
+Tear the tortillas in half and layer about 8 pieces over the enchilada sauce, so that the entire bottom of the dish is covered.
+Spoon ⅓ of the beef mixture evenly over the tortillas and then sprinkle ⅓ of the cheese over the filling.

-Step 5: Repeat with a second layer of tortillas, and then pour another ½ cup of enchilada sauce over the tortillas.
-Repeat with ⅓ of the enchilada filling mixture evenly over the tortillas, and then sprinkle ⅓ of the cheese over the filling.
+Step 5: Repeat with a second layer of tortillas and then pour another ½ cup of enchilada sauce over the tortillas.
+Repeat with ⅓ of the enchilada filling mixture spread evenly over the tortillas, and then sprinkle ⅓ of the cheese over the filling.

 Step 7: Cover the casserole dish with aluminum foil and bake for 20 minutes.
 Remove the aluminum foil and bake for another 10 minutes, or until the cheese is thoroughly melted.
 Remove from the oven and serve warm with your desired toppings.

-Tip: You can make this enchilada casserole ahead of time by following the recipe below through step 6.
+Tip: You can make this enchilada casserole ahead of time by following the recipe through all the layering (step 6).
 Cover with aluminum foil and refrigerate overnight.
-Bake straight from the fridge in a preheated oven, following the baking times in the recipe below.
+Bake straight from the fridge in a preheated oven, following the baking times in the recipe.

 This is a meal entirely on its own, but these are a few favorites we like to serve alongside: